 That alone — the fact that I didn’t run out of the cinema telling everyone and anyone I could that it was the best thing I’d ever seen — should have been enough.
-But it wasn’t.
-I watched the film again, multiple times, before the truth finally hit me — before I admitted it to myself.
-I suppose I was hoping something would change with each successive viewing, that something would click in my head and I would ‘get it.'
+But I watched the film again, multiple times, before the truth finally hit me — before I admitted it to myself.
+I suppose I was hoping something would change with each successive viewing, that something would ‘click’ in my head and I would ‘get it.’
 But it didn’t.
-I didn’t.
-And, now, I’m left with the cold, cruel truth: I didn’t like Jurassic World.
+And, now, I’m left with the cold, hard truth: I didn’t like Jurassic World.

-In fact, to be completely honest, I’ve liked it less as time’s gone on.
+In fact, to be honest, I’ve liked it less as time’s gone on.

-My heart still skips a beat as the music swells and we set sail for Nublar, soars as Gray throws open the balcony doors and Michael Giacchino’s take on John Williams’s classic theme blares — but the fact remains: to me, Jurassic World is less than a shadow of what it could have been, what it should have been.
-And, as time’s gone on, I’ve gotten more and more annoyed about it.
+My heart still skips a beat as the music swells and we set sail for Nublar, soars as Gray throws open those balcony doors and Michael Giacchino’s take on John Williams’s classic theme blares — but the fact remains: to me, Jurassic World is less than a shadow of what it could have been, what it should have been.
+And, as time’s gone on, I’ve gotten more and more frustrated by it.